way-cooler/way-cooler/README.md

 Way Cooler is a customizable tiling window manager written in [Rust][] for [Wayland][wayland] and configurable using [Lua][].

-It is heavily inspired by the tiling and extensibility of both [i3][] and [awesome][].
+It is heavily inspired by the tiling of [i3][] and the extensibility of [awesome][].

-While Lua is used for the configuration, like awesome, extensions for Way Cooler are implemented as totally separate client programs using [D-Bus][].
+While Lua is used for the runtime configuration (like in [awesome][]), extensions for Way Cooler are implemented as totally separate client programs using [D-Bus][].
+Currently we support 3 official extensions:

-This means that you can use virtually any language to extend the window manager, with much better guarantees about interoperability between extensions.
+* [way-cooler-bg](https://github.com/way-cooler/way-cooler-bg): Draws the background for Way Cooler.
+* [wc-grab](https://github.com/way-cooler/way-cooler-grab): Allows the user to take pictures of a screen.
+* [wc-lock](https://github.com/way-cooler/way-cooler-lock): Locks Way Cooler and requires their password to be entered to unlock.

 # Development

-Way Cooler is currently in alpha.
-The core features have been added and it is in a usable state, but more work is needed to make it user friendly.
-Here's an example of what Way Cooler looks like today:
+Way Cooler is currently in beta.
+The core features have been added and it is in a usable state, but there will be backwards-incompatible changes in future versions that might require some user intervention.
+Once Way Cooler reaches 1.0, we will guarantee backwards compatibilty for both the configuration files and the D-Bus interfaces.

+Here are some examples of what Way Cooler looks like today:

 [![](http://imgur.com/A3V5x28.png)](http://imgur.com/A3V5x28.png)